 The Golden State

-California set a precedent for the rest of the nation when they became the first state to issue stay-at-home orders for its roughly 40 million citizens.
+California set a precedent for the rest of the nation when it became the first state to issue stay-at-home orders for its roughly 40 million citizens.
 At the time of this writing, California ranks 30th within the country in COVID-19 deaths per capita, an astounding fact when you consider the size and well-traveled nature of the state’s population.
-Unfortunately, the progressive action taken to ensure California’s public health has had a catastrophic effect on its job market.
+Unfortunately, the progressive action is taken to ensure California’s public health has had a catastrophic effect on its job market.
 2.2 million Californians, more than 11 percent of the state’s total labor force, have filed for unemployment since March 14.

 It’s times like these where the scalable nature of Calbright College’s platform powered by Salesforce can greatly benefit those affected by the virus.
 Calbright College Chief Technology Officer Ari Bader-Natal hopped on a video call with Cloud for Good to expound, “Calbright College is in the unique position of starting an institution from the ground up.
 This allows us to innovate and provide best-in-class support to students and the future workforce.
 COVID-19 is affecting the lives of people across the state, and we’re here to serve the needs of those affected through open availability of both technology and information.”